Finding and Observing

 For example, the following snippet demonstrates an observeLocal method that monitors changes in the cars collection where the color is "blue".

-When the changes occur, the total number of documents display to the end user.
+Once the changes occur, the total number of documents displays to the end user.

-To create multiple live queries stored in a single live query object that you can use to add live queries, remove specific ones, and stop all live queries at once, create a custom class that encapsulates your management logic, an array or a map:
+To create multiple live queries stored in a single LiveQuery object that you can use to add live queries, remove specific ones, and stop all live queries at once, using either an array or a map, create a custom class that encapsulates your management logic.

-To cancel a live query, call stop on the live query object you set up to establish your live query.
+To cancel a live query, call cancel or stop on the live query object you initially set up to establish the live query.